 As a nation we’re living longer, healthier lives and retiring later.

-There are now 1.2 million people working beyond State Pension age across the UK.
+There are now nearly 1.3 million people working beyond State Pension age across the UK.
 Many are switching to part-time work or starting their own business.

 If you’re considering cutting down your hours or becoming self-employed, we’ve got 5 tips which could help.